 Is my superannuation safe with First State Super?Show more

 First State Super is one of the largest super funds in the country, with over $90 billion invested in a diversified range of asset classes, including Australian and overseas equities, fixed income and credit securities, cash, and real assets such as property, infrastructure assets and private equity.

-We were in a strong liquidity position going into this market event, with approximately 75% of the Fund’s total assets being liquid.
-This means we have plenty of funds available to meet both investment funding requirements, as well as to meet cash flows should members choose to switch investments or withdraw.
+We were in a strong liquidity position going into this market event, which means we have plenty of funds available to meet both investment funding requirements, as well as to meet cash flows should members choose to switch investments or withdraw.